Ecno92/python-packaging-experiment/README.rst

     :align: center
     :alt: Fronzen Hello World Apps

-Be aware that this is a pet project which I will not continue the development of it.
+Be aware that this is a pet project and I'm not going to develop it further.

 Freezing software and tested environment
 ========================================